WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Wallet

-Software that holds all your bitcoin addresses and secret keys.
+Software that holds all your Bitcoin addresses and secret keys.
 Use it to send, receive, and store your bitcoin.
 :::